‘Follow your dreams’: Oldest F-16 pilot bids farewell to the skies - NewsBreak

 Feheley attributes his feeling young to flying.

 “It does,” Feheley said.
 “You’re constantly surrounded by a bunch of brand new second lieutenants that come in the squadron with their hair on fire.
-And they keep you from being an old man.”Mystery surrounds missing student last seen in 2004
+And they keep you from being an old man.”Missouri accidentally sends emergency alert with Batman references

 Most service members spend 20 years in the military and then retire.
 Feheley’s career spanned 33 years.